ajkhoury/RemoteCode-Kernel/README.md

 # RemoteCode-Kernel

-This is a small, minimalistic code generation library developed in C, intended for kernel code generation.
+This is a small, minimalistic code generation library developed in C, intended for kernel mode code generation.
 Great for manual mapping or creating a metamorphic engine in kernel mode.

 ## License